How to Set Up a Finance Tech Stack That Scales With You

 How do I choose the right accounting software?

-Why is integration important in a finance tech stack?
+Why does integration matter in a finance tech stack?

 How does MAVI help with finance tech stack setup?